juliomrqz/nuxt-optimized-images/docs/configuration.md

 If you don't want the images to be optimized, you can set this value to `false`.

 ::: warning
 If you don't have any optimization package installed and this option is set to `true`, no image will get optimized.
-In this case, a warning gets printted in the console during build to inform you about a possible misconfiguration.
+In this case, a warning gets printed in the console during build to inform you about a possible misconfiguration.
 :::